juliomeza/Mapping_Earthquakes/README.md

 # Mapping Earthquakes
 ## Overview of Project
-Visualize the all the earthquakes for the past 7 days, all the earthquakes greater than 4.5 and the tectonic plates.
+The graph displays all the earthquake magnitudes for a period of 7 days.
+The redder and larger the circle, the stronger the earthquake.
+The graph also displays the tectonic plates in red lines.

 <img src="https://github.com/juliomeza/Mapping_Earthquakes/blob/main/screenshot/Earthquake.png">